History of Amazon: Online bookstore and IPO

 On July 16, 1995, Amazon opened as an online bookseller, selling the world's largest collection of books to anyone with World Wide Web access.
 The first book sold on Amazon.com was Douglas Hofstadter's Fluid Concepts and Creative Analogies: Computer Models of the Fundamental Mechanisms of Thought.
 In the first two months of business, Amazon sold to all 50 states and over 45 countries.
 Within two months, Amazon's sales were up to $20,000 per week.
 In October 1995, the company announced itself to the public.
 In 1996, it was reincorporated in Delaware.
-Amazon issued its initial public offering of capital stock on May 15, 1997, at $18 per share, trading under the NASDAQ stock exchange symbol AMZN.
+Amazon issued its initial public offering of capital stock on May 15, 1997, at $18 per share, on the NASDAQ stock exchange under the symbol AMZN.

 Barnes & Noble sued Amazon on May 12, 1997, alleging that Amazon's claim to be "the world's largest bookstore" was false because it "...wasn't a bookstore at all.
 It's a book broker."
 The suit was later settled out of court and Amazon continued to make the same claim.

+Product Expansion

+In June of 1998 the company began to offer music.

 Walmart sued Amazon on October 16, 1998, alleging that Amazon had stolen Walmart's trade secrets by hiring former Walmart executives.
 Although this suit was also settled out of court, it caused Amazon to implement internal restrictions and the reassignment of the former Walmart executives.

 In 1999, Amazon first attempted to enter the publishing business by buying a defunct imprint, "Weathervane", and publishing some books "selected with no apparent thought", according to The New Yorker.
 The imprint quickly vanished again, and as of 2014 Amazon representatives said that they had never heard of it.
-Also in 1999, Time magazine named Bezos the Person of the Year when it recognized the company's success in popularizing online shopping.